Information on Coronavirus (COVID-19)

 The City of Rancho Palos Verdes is closely monitoring the developing public health situation as it relates to the novel coronavirus and is working closely with the Los Angeles County Department of Public Health and our local Disaster Management Area Coordinator.
 Here is the latest information:

-As of July 2, there are 107,667 confirmed cases of COVID-19 across Los Angeles County (population 10.17 million), including the South Bay, so the public should not think one location is safer than another and everyone should be aware and practice physical distancing.
-The total includes 142 cases in Rancho Palos Verdes (population 41,731), 53 in Palos Verdes Estates (population 13,190), 24 in Rolling Hills Estates (population 8,066) and two in Rolling Hills (population 1,874).
-Countywide, 3,454 people have died.
+As of August 6, there are 201,106 confirmed cases of COVID-19 across Los Angeles County (population 10.17 million), including the South Bay, so the public should not think one location is safer than another and everyone should be aware and practice physical distancing.
+The total includes 233 cases in Rancho Palos Verdes (population 41,731), 75 in Palos Verdes Estates (population 13,190), 31 in Rolling Hills Estates (population 8,066), five in Rolling Hills (population 1,874), and seven in the unincorporated areas of the Peninsula.
+Countywide, 4,869 people have died.

 According to the Department of Public Health, 12 deaths have been reported in Rancho Palos Verdes.
 The City extends its deepest condolences to the families of these residents.